Enhancing Feature Fusion of U-like Networks with Dynamic Skip Connections: Experiments

 \subsection{Implementation Details}

 The specific configurations are comprehensively outlined in Table \ref{tab:configurations}.
-We integrated the DSC block into the bottleneck layer of six representative network architectures: two CNN-based segmentation networks (nnU-Net \cite{nnU-Net} and SegResNet \cite{segresnet}), two Transformer-based networks (UNETR \cite{Unetr} and SwinUNETR \cite{SwinUnetr}), one hybrid CNN-Transformer network (MedNext \cite{MedNexXt}), and one state-of-the-art Mamba-based network (U-Mamba \cite{DBLP:journals/corr/abs-2401-04722}).
-The bottleneck-only placement maximizes impact on critical feature representations while maintaining computational efficiency.
+To balance computational efficiency with performance gains, we integrate the DSC block exclusively at the bottleneck layer (the deepest connection between encoder and decoder where feature dimensions are minimal but semantic information is richest) .
+This strategic placement minimizes parameter overhead (as shown in Table \ref{Flops}) while maximizing adaptive feature refinement at the most critical transmission point.
+This implementation was consistent across all six evaluated architectures: two CNN-based segmentation networks (nnU-Net~\cite{nnU-Net} and SegResNet~\cite{segresnet}), two Transformer-based networks (UNETR~\cite{Unetr} and SwinUNETR~\cite{SwinUnetr}), one hybrid CNN-Transformer network (MedNext~\cite{MedNexXt}), and one state-of-the-art Mamba-based network (U-Mamba~\cite{DBLP:journals/corr/abs-2401-04722}).

 Training employed a combination of Dice loss and cross-entropy loss with SGD optimizer (initial learning rate: 1e-2) for 1000 epochs on a single A100 GPU.
 Network blocks were automatically configured using nnU-Net's self-configuration capability.
-Performance evaluation followed the protocol established in U-Mamba \cite{DBLP:journals/corr/abs-2401-04722}: Dice Similarity Coefficient (Dice score) and Normalized Surface Distance (NSD) for ISIC2017 skin lesion segmentation, abdominal organ segmentation, and endoscopic instrument segmentation.
-F1 score was employed for microscopy cell segmentation tasks because it is an instance segmentation task.
+Performance evaluation followed the protocol established in U-Mamba~\cite{DBLP:journals/corr/abs-2401-04722}: Dice Similarity Coefficient (Dice score) and Normalized Surface Distance (NSD) for ISIC2017 skin lesion segmentation, abdominal organ segmentation, and endoscopic instrument segmentation.
+F1 score was employed for microscopy cell segmentation tasks.
+The TTT module employs several key design choices to ensure both effectiveness and stability.
+Following the mini-batch TTT strategy~\cite{2024Learning}, the number of gradient update steps during inference is determined by $T/b$, where $T$ is the the feature sequence length and b is the mini-batch size.
+In our implementation, we use b=16 to balance computational efficiency and adaptation quality.
+The hidden state dimensions are controlled by a reduction ratio r=16, where the intermediate dimension is computed as $d=max(C/r,32)$ with $C$ being the number of input channels.
+The projection matrices $\theta_K$, $\theta_V$, $\theta_Q$ are implemented as $1\times1\times1$ convolutional layers that map input features from dimension C to the reduced dimension d.